fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 ## Canary target

-A canary resource can target a Kubernetes Deployment or DaemonSet.
+A canary resource can target a Kubernetes Deployment, DaemonSet or StatefulSet.

 Kubernetes Deployment example: